Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: The benchmark

-Although MiniGPT-4 is originally designed for image understanding, empirically it is able to generate captions for videos, both comprehensively and reasonably.
-It is able to describe different subjects including person, animals, food, tools, and virtual objects like animated characters.
-We ask annotators to correct any mistakes they find in the generated captions, and to add missing details to the captions.
-The mistakes include incorrect description of the object categories, attributes, actions, facial expressions etc. Also, there might be some subjective description generated by MiniGPT-4 such as emotion and atmosphere.
+Although MiniGPT-4 is originally designed for image understanding, empirically it is able to generate captions for short video clips, both comprehensively and reasonably.
+It is able to describe different subjects including persons, animals, food, tools, and virtual objects like animated characters.
+Annotators are first instructed to correct any errors in the original captions.
+The mistakes include incorrect descriptions of the object categories, attributes, actions, facial expressions, etc. Also, there might be some subjective descriptions generated by MiniGPT-4 such as emotion and atmosphere.
 We ask annotators to remove all these subjective descriptions.
-An example of this annotation process is shown in Supp.
-Sec.~\ref{supp_sec:human_anno_shot}, where the annotator corrects the caption from ``standing in front of the car'' to ``getting close to the car'', and adding a missing detail of ``a close-up shot of the front''.
+We then ask annotators to supplement the information about the major subjects, actions, and backgrounds present in the video.
+The goal is for the resulting captions to accurately capture the key elements of each video shot.
+Statistics shows over 80\% of single-shot visual captions are manually corrected.
+For narration captions, annotators should watch the video and interpret the audio content that visually correlates into descriptive narration, including information sources.
+For example: “According to the woman in white, the room is not very clean.”
+All narration captions are manually drafted from scratch.
+An example of this annotation process is shown in Appendix~\ref{supp_sec:human_anno_shot}, where the annotator corrects the caption from ``standing in front of the car'' to ``getting close to the car'', and adding a missing detail of ``a close-up shot of the front''.
 In this way, we find the annotation speed significantly faster ($ \sim$ $3 \times$) compared to writing a caption from scratch.
 On the other hand, we find the captions generated this way has more coherent style and tend to cover more details of the video.